128technology/docs/docs/config_wan_assurance.md

 Use the following process to onboard 128T SSR’s to the MIST cloud.
 Since 128T can run on any certified hardware or virtual machine, this process relies on an on-premise conductor to assist in the onboarding.

 :::important
-Configuring WAN Assurance requires Administrator level priviledges on all platforms, SSR/128T and MIST.
+Configuring WAN Assurance requires Administrator level privileges on all platforms, SSR/128T and MIST.
 :::

 High Level Steps:
-- Install the MIST WAN Assurance Plugin on the Conductor
+- Install the MIST WAN Assurance Plugin on the Conductor.
-- create an account on the MIST portal.
+- Create an account on the MIST portal.
-- Create Sites
+- Create Sites.
+- Register the Conductor with Mist.
+- Assign routers to a Site.

 ## Install the MIST WAN Assurance Plugin on the Conductor - GUI